-A Template holds Tier/Inventory and Event Price information about different ticket types and prices.
+A template holds Tier/Inventory and Event Price information about various ticket types and prices.
 It connects this information to specific showings/screens/events of a given venue.
-Storing this information in Template enables users to send available ticket quantities and prices for multiple showings, events, and venues to the Show/Event folder.
-For events/shows that occur multiple times, like a weekly or matinee discount, Template is a useful, time-saving tool.
+Storing this information in a template enables users to send available ticket quantities and prices for multiple showings, events, and venues to the Show/Event folder.
+For events/shows that occur multiple times, like a weekly or matinee discount, a template is a useful, time-saving tool.
 A ‘special’ event that occurs only once does not require a template, in best practice.

 Part I - Creating A Template

 2. Select the Corporate Organization icon.

 3. Select the Sales Organization folder (such as Events, Films, etc.) for which you will build the template(s).
 (Image 1)

 5. In the Template field, right-click and select New.
 (Image 2)